RizveOve/BlogTime/README.md

 ## Demo Credentials

-The application comes with a pre-configured master account:
+To test the full functionality of BlogTime, you can use these demo accounts:

+### Master Account (Full Admin Access)

 - **Email**: master@blog.com
 - **Password**: master123
+- **Features**: Create posts, approve/reject author posts, manage all content, moderate comments

+### Create Your Own Account

-You can also register new author accounts through the registration page.
+You can also register new author accounts through the registration page to test the author experience.

+**Note**: Master credentials are not displayed on the login page for security, but are documented here for testing purposes.

 ## Project Structure